 4. Get explanations for everything you don’t understand

-If you are new to the print process, there will be a lot of print terms and jargon that you may not fully understand.
+If you are new to the print process, for example flyer printing, there will be a lot of print terms and jargon that you may not fully understand.
 So you should be humble enough to speak out and say I am sorry, I don’t understand what you mean.
 Tell your printer to explain all technical terms in layman’s English.
 If you don’t understand any aspect of the print process, be quick to say so.

 5. Let your printer know your priorities for each job

 Each print project will have its own unique priorities.
 In some cases it may be the delivery date.
-This is usually the case when you are printing in Brisbane CBD for an upcoming conference or convention.
+This is usually the case when you are at a professional printing in Brisbane for an upcoming conference or convention.
 For some other jobs like printing of flyers and brochures for marketing, it may be quality and consistent branding.
 So let your printer know exactly what to focus on when executing each job order.

 6. Ask for creative input from your printer